ercs3000/Fake-Virus_enziminas.exe/README.md

 ## Notes

 - This project is intended for educational and experimental purposes.
 The effects are designed to create a chaotic visual experience and are not optimized for performance.
-- **DO NOT USE IT ON YOUR BOSS OR PROFESSOR, I AM NOT OBLIGATED FOR ANY JOB LOSS.**
+- **DO NOT USE IT ON YOUR BOSS OR PROFESSOR, I AM NOT RESPONSIBLE FOR ANY JOB LOSS.**